USB 1.0 Loop back plug FAQ

 Last updated: 13/December/2005

 This product has been discontinued and is no longer for sale.
-The replacement product is the USB 2.0 loop back plug.
+The replacement products are the USB 2.0 loop back plug and the USB 3.0 loop back plug.
 This old information remains here for support purposes

 USB 1.0 Device Drivers and Documentation